IH-GAN: A Conditional Generative Model for Implicit Surface-Based Inverse Design of Cellular Structures: Inverse homogenization GAN

 \section{Inverse homogenization GAN}

-We propose a conditional GAN, Inverse Homogenization GAN (IH-GAN), to learn the IH mapping~\textemdash~a one-to-many mapping from the material property space $\mathcal{M}$ in $\mathbb{R}^2$ to the shape parameter space $\mathcal{S}$ in $\mathbb{R}^6$ (Figure~\ref{fig:architecture}).
-Specifically, $\mathcal{M}$ is defined by the Young's modulus $E$ and the Poisson's ratio $\nu$ of a unit cell; while $\mathcal{S}$ is defined by the six shape parameters $\alpha_1$, $\alpha_2$, $\alpha_3$, $t_1$, $t_2$, and $t_3$ from Equation~(\ref{eq:tpms1})-(\ref{eq:tpms3}) and (\ref{eq:tpms}).
-The generator $G$ has both the material properties and the noise vector $\mathbf{z}$ as inputs.
+We propose a conditional GAN, Inverse Homogenization GAN (IH-GAN), to learn the IH mapping~\textemdash~a one-to-many mapping from the property space $\mathcal{M}$ in $\mathbb{R}^3$ to the shape parameter space $\mathcal{S}$ in $\mathbb{R}^6$ (Figure~\ref{fig:architecture}).
+Specifically, $\mathcal{M}$ is defined by the Young's modulus $E$, Poisson's ratio $\nu$, and relative density $\rho$ of a unit cell; while $\mathcal{S}$ is defined by the six shape parameters $\alpha_1$, $\alpha_2$, $\alpha_3$, $t_1$, $t_2$, and $t_3$ from Equation~(\ref{eq:tpms1})-(\ref{eq:tpms3}) and (\ref{eq:tpms}).
+The generator $G$ has both the properties and the noise vector $\mathbf{z}$ as inputs.
 The noise is drawn from a predefined prior distribution $P_{\mathbf{z}}$ (\eg, multivariate normal distribution).
-Given $E$ and $\nu$, we can draw multiple unit cell shapes as the output of $G$ by sampling noise vectors from $P_{\mathbf{z}}$ as the input to $G$.
+Given $E$, $\nu$, and $\rho$, we can draw multiple unit cell shapes as the output of $G$ by sampling noise vectors from $P_{\mathbf{z}}$ as the input to $G$.

-We further improve the IH mapping by ensuring the generated shape parameters can be accurately mapped back to their corresponding material properties.
-Specifically, we add an \textit{Auxiliary Material Property Regressor} ($R$) to predict each design's material properties (Figure~\ref{fig:architecture}).
-This leads to two additional loss terms: {
+We further improve the IH mapping by ensuring the generated shape parameters can be accurately mapped back to their corresponding properties.
+Specifically, we add an \textit{Auxiliary Property Regressor} ($R$) to predict each design's properties (Figure~\ref{fig:architecture}).
+This leads to two additional loss terms:

 and